-As the most viable unarmed options in the game, Khajiit’s naturally have claws that do 15 points of unarmed damage.
-There’s a perk in the Heavy Armor tree that’s only use is to help out people who want to go on this build-path—Fists of Steel (Heavy Armor 30).
+As the most viable unarmed options in the game, Khajiits naturally have claws that do 15 points of unarmed damage.
+There’s a perk in the Heavy Armor tree that is only useful to people who want to go on this build-path—Fists of Steel (Heavy Armor 30).
 The perk makes unarmed attacks with Heavy Armor gauntlets do their armor rating in damage, which stacks with the base 15 damage for khajiits.
 Since you won’t have to invest in any other weapon perk trees, invest in Smithing so you can make the best gauntlets you can, as well as Enchanting, to add unarmed bonuses to those gauntlets.
 You’ll also have very high armor ratings, so you won’t have to worry about healing very much.

 2. Assassin’s Creed: Dovahkiin (Dual Dagger Sneak Build)

 This build is for those who want to never take damage.
 The main perk to get is Assassin’s Blade (Sneak 50), which adds 15x sneak damage with daggers.
 FIFTEEN times the damage is nothing to scoff at.
 And combining that with Shadow Warrior (Sneak 100), which stops combat whenever you crouch, for even more sneak attacks, is just ridiculous.
 This build can even be played without fully relying on the sneak aspect—with the Elemental Fury Dragon Shout (at max level, it DOUBLES your weapon attack speed), you’ll have probably killed everything before the 15 second time limit on the shout has passed.
 Add on some of the most awesome finishing-blow-cams in the game, and you’ve got one of the most powerful melee builds in the game.